 Backups are used to safeguard your data from loss.
 If you lose your phone or have a problematic iOS update, backups are useful for restoring your data to your device(s).

 The following backup methods are available:

 - iCloud Device Backups.
+Available on iPhone or iPad.
 Restore your phone using iCloud device backups which will keep your Day One data intact (text and photos) and all your preferences preserved.
 Learn more: Backing up Day One data to iCloud

 - Restore from local Day One backups.
 These would be useful if you accidentally removed data and wanted it back, or if something got messed up.
 It's basically a way to roll back to an earlier point.
 These are not meant for restoring data from a different device or after a device has been restored/erased.
 Learn more: Backups in Day One (2.x).
 Please read the guide carefully when choosing this option.